The package is quite extensive and includes several gambling components.

 When will legal Illinois sports betting begin?

-Once the Governor signs the bill there are several preliminary stages before sports betting can begin:
+There are several preliminary stages before sports betting can begin:

 The Illinois Gaming Board (IGB) must produce rules and regulations which will take 60-90 days

 There must be a public comment period on the regulations

 After finalizing the rules operators must apply for master licenses

 Then there will be a pre-launch test period

 The new law itself specifies that operators that want a license must pay the fees by July 1, 2020.
 That implies an expectation that the preliminary stages could take a year to complete.

 Illinois Gaming Board administrator Marcus D. Fruchter told the News-Gazette, there’s no timetable for when the rules will be finalized and licenses will be issued.

 Iowahas just passed its own sports betting law and it expects to have sports betting live in time for the football season which starts in September.